SS America (1939): United States Lines career (1946–1964)

+She was both smaller and slower than her fleetmate, the SS United States, which debuted in 1952.
 The great disparities between America and United States prevented them from becoming true running mates like the and of the Cunard Line.

-After 1955, it continued to sail the US–Europe route through at least 1960, but also served tropical ports such as Bermuda and the Caribbean.
-It sailed on fourteen trans-Atlantic voyages in 1962, and eight in 1963, but was laid up in Hoboken for five months starting in September, 1963 as a result of a labor dispute.
+After 1955, it continued to sail the US–Europe route through at least 1960 but also served tropical ports such as Bermuda and the Caribbean.
+She also sailed to multiple Mediterranean destinations, most notably Naples.
+It sailed on fourteen trans-Atlantic voyages in 1962, and eight in 1963, but was laid up in Hoboken for five months starting in September 1963 as a result of a labor dispute.
+The ship's final voyage with United States Lines would occur on October 27, after which she would be drydocked in the Newport News Shipbuilding yards.
+She would be sold the month after in November 1964.